PythoneerSamurai/PythoneerSamurai/README.md

 Hi 👋 My name is Haroon Rashid (aka MCVD)
 ================================================================================================================================================

-Computer Scientist + Python and Computer Vision Developer
+Computer Scientist + Python and Computer Vision Engineer
 ---------------------------------------------------------

 I'm a 4th semester student of Bachelor's of Computer Science at the National University of Modern Languages, Islamabad.
 Moreover I have almost two years of self-gained experience in Python and computer vision.